WHOLE ROASTING PIG (HEAD-ON)

 Most young roasting pigs are born in farrow crates and are weaned at 3-4 weeks of age into small crowded pens with concrete floors.
 Our purebred Iberico pigs are born and raised in open pastures in large groups, so they have plenty of playmates and exercise.
 They continue nursing their mothers until they are an average of 8 weeks old.
 To minimize stress on the piglets, we wean them by removing their mothers from the pastures where the piglets were born.
 By then, they have already begun eating and grazing with their mothers.
 When their mothers leave, we transition the piglets to a special high-protein diet.
 The mothers are happy because they get placed in a new pasture with the boars and no longer have to nurse a litter of 20+ pound piglets every few hours.
 The piglets continue to roam, play in, and graze the pastures where they were born.
 These small pigs usually stay there until they are sacrificed for roasting pigs or moved to our grow-out pastures.

 These Iberico Roasting Pigs are a huge hit at a special event like a wedding, holiday party, or a large gathering of family and friends.
 Allow about 1 to 1.25 pounds of roasting pig per person.
-As of the summer of 2018, we are the only US source we know of for purebred Iberico Roasting Pigs.
+As of the fall of 2022, we are the only US source we know of for Iberico Roasting Pigs.
 We have a very limited supply, so order or reserve yours now.

 "We hope you enjoy this farm-to-table, nose-to-tail, slow food eating experience from our family farm."